 Compared to the rest of the country, citizens of Kewaskum spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-As is often the case in a small village, Kewaskum doesn't have a public transportation system that people use for their commute.
+Kewaskum is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Kewaskum ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.